 The evening prior to making the fruit cake, place the raisins and fruit in a large bowl and cover with brandy and grape juice.
 Place in the refrigerator overnight and stir every so often to distribute the liquid.

-Mix the dry ingredients (the remaining flour, baking powder, salt, cinnamon, nutmeg, and allspice) in a separate bowl and reserve.
+Mix the dry ingredients (the remaining flour, baking powder, salt, cinnamon, nutmeg, and allspice – NOT the sugar) in a separate bowl and reserve.

 Cream room temperature butter with an electric mixer until light.
 Add sugar & cream well, add jelly and eggs.
 Mix well.